 - Grant access to other users or pipelines to use that resource

-When you use YAML pipelines, user permissions are not enough to secure your protected resources.
+When you use YAML pipelines, user permissions aren't enough to secure your protected resources.
 You can easily copy the name of a protected resource (for example, a service connection for your production environment) and include that in a different pipeline.
 Pipeline permissions protect against such copying.
-For each of the protected resources, ensure that you have disabled the option to grant access to "all pipelines".
+For each of the protected resources, ensure that you've disabled the option to grant access to "all pipelines".
 Instead, explicitly granted access to specific pipelines that you trust.

 - Manual approval check.
 Every run that uses a project protected resource is blocked for your manual approval before proceeding.
-This gives you the opportunity to review the code and ensure that it is coming from the right branch.
+Manual protection gives you the opportunity to review the code and ensure that it's coming from the right branch.

 - Protected branch check.
 If you have manual code review processes in place for some of your branches, you can extend this protection to pipelines.
 Configure a protected branch check on each of your resources.
 This will automatically stop your pipeline from running on top of any user branches.